 Reporters say it was unclear as to what exactly happened.
 My faint recollection of chaos was that of The World Trade Center bombings when a truck bomb in 1993 was detonated below the North Tower.
 I was only a child at the time.

 Today was just starting.
 Skies are a clear blue, not a cloud in sight.
 Hardly any smog, everything appeared peaceful.
 The familiar symmetry of the sky scrapers extending above the horizon.
 Iconic high rises I never got to see in person.
 I was used to waking up to the view of them on the t.v. as part of my morning routine.
-My family, avid followers of politics and the stock exchange, the towers always a backdrop for the Financial District of Lower Manhattan.
+My family, with avid awareness of happenings in the world, particularly politics and the stock exchange, the towers always a backdrop for the Financial District of Lower Manhattan.

 But here right before us on the screen was this commercial plane soaring toward the North Tower’s side.
 Nose and wings not perfectly level, but also not severely tipped one way or the another.
 No spiraling.
 No faltering as if an engine went out.
 No signs of loss of complete control, no distress.
 The flight appeared rather smooth as it maintained speed, slicing through the air without overt struggle or interruption.